The ICRC in Rwanda

 The ICRC has maintained a permanent presence in Rwanda since 1990.
 It works with the national authorities to improve conditions for those held in detention, promotes greater understanding of international humanitarian law (IHL), including its incorporation into domestic legislation, works with the Rwandan Red Cross to reunite children with their families and restore family links, and assists the National Society in strengthening and developing its humanitarian response capacity.

-The ICRC works with prison authorities to improve the conditions of detention and treatment of detainees, in accordance with internationally recognized standards.
-It visits over 60,000 detainees held throughout the country in civilian prisons, police stations and military camps, sharing its findings and recommendations with the authorities through confidential oral and written reports.
+The ICRC works with detention authorities to improve the conditions of detention and treatment of detainees, in accordance with internationally recognized standards.
+It visits over 57,000 detainees held throughout the country in central prisons, police stations and military camps, sharing its findings and recommendations with the respective authorities through confidential oral and written reports.
 Among those visited regularly are detainees transferred to Rwanda by the Special Court for Sierra Leone (SCSL) and the International Criminal Tribunal for Rwanda (ICTR), as well as former weapon bearers in Rwandan Demobilization and Reintegration Commission camps.

 In addition, the ICRC continues to assist the Rwandan authorities in improving living conditions for detainees by providing technical and material support to the Rwanda Correctional Service.
 Under a cost-sharing agreement, a variety of initiatives are undertaken to boost the nutritional status, health and hygiene of inmates.

 Restoring family links